 The Cognitive Psychology Doctoral Program offers an exceptional, research-intensive training environment for students interested in understanding how the mind works.
 Program faculty are nationally and internationally known for innovative research on speech and language perception and development, word recognition and lexical access, animal cognition, auditory perception, music cognition, categorization, learning, and motor control.

-Area Head: Eduardo Mercado III, PhD
+Area Head: Micheal Dent, PhD

 Students progress in the PhD program through a combination of mentored research activities (with their primary advisor as well as other faculty members), individualized course work, opportunities for acquiring new methodological and quantitative skills, research colloquia and teaching opportunities.

 As our program is mentorship-based, students are admitted to work with an individual faculty member.
 Faculty members accepting students vary from year to year.
 Before applying, prospective students should view the list of faculty members accepting students and/or contact potential mentors.